Gold gains on U.S. Fed outlook, checked by fund outflows

 Increased central bank liquidity and a low interest rate environment were important factors leading to gains in gold in previous years.

-"Gold was up after weaker U.S. jobless claims data ... the downside is also limited by nervousness ahead of the Ukrainian election," VTB Capital analyst Andrey Kryuchenkov said.

-"But there is nothing to support gold in terms of physical or investment demand."

-Investors were looking to Ukraine's presidential election and a European Parliament election as developments that could lead gold to break from its narrow trading band of the last few sessions.
+Investors were also looking to U.S. data due later in the day and to parliamentary election in the European Union as developments that could lead gold to a break from its narrow trading band of the last few sessions, with prices unable to close above $1,300 or below $1,290 an ounce.

 "The trading range for the month so far in percentage terms is the narrowest for ... years because of lack of investor interest," Saxo Bank head of commodity strategy Ole Hansen said.